 - Oldest Created Date

-*Note: no matter which of the above selections you choose, the final record will still retain the original date it was created.
+*Note: No matter which of the above selections you choose, the final record will still retain the original date & original created by in which it was created.
 For example, if you choose Newest Modified Date as your master, the most recently updated information will populate in the field values.
 However, the record’s created date & created by user will always remain the original date and user (this is a Salesforce thing, and not even Cloudingo can change it).

 Here you can define how all field values on the record are to be determined.